 A: Read the 2021 white paper, Using California Raisins as a Fat Substitute.
 Simply put: the addition of raisin paste gives the product a texture and feel to the mouth that emulates fat.
 Formulators can reduce or eliminate fat with the inclusion of raisin paste.
 The concept was used by cookie manufacturers across the USA.
 Raisin paste has a mild flavor which blends right into the product without a strong fruit flavor.

 Q: How would I adapt my formula to it?
 Would it make a difference in the mixing process?

 A: Substitute on a pound for pound basis.
 You can add non-fat dry milk if dough is too watery or add water if the dough is too stiff.

 Q: How about shelf-life – would it be as long or longer than with shortening?

 A: High fructose and moisture content helps maintain shelf life.
 (We do not have controlled experiments to prove superiority over other shortenings, but we guess it is as good or better.)
-We have an upcoming project in this area.

 Q: I understand that there is a liquid concentrate made from raisins that is used to sweeten cola drinks and sauces.
 We package dried sauce mixes.
 Is there a dehydrated raisin sugar that we could use to sweeten and flavor our products?